NagRock/ts-mockito/README.md

 verify(mockedFoo.getBar(1)).never();      // has never been called after reset
 ```

+You can also reset calls of multiple mocks at once `resetCalls(firstMock, secondMock, thirdMock)`

 ### Resetting mock

 Or reset mock call counter with all stubs